Spencer Torkelson Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.20 team ERA that ranks 16th across all MLB pitching staffs.
+- The Orioles' 4.19 team ERA ranks 15th across all MLB pitching staffs.

-- The Orioles rank 15th in baseball in home runs given up (27 total, 1.1 per game).
+- The Orioles rank 13th in baseball in home runs allowed (27 total, 1.1 per game).

-- Gibson (4-0 with a 3.60 ERA and 24 strikeouts in 30 2/3 innings pitched) gets the start for the Orioles, his sixth of the season.
+- Rodriguez gets the start for the Orioles, his fifth of the season.
+He is 0-0 with a 5.12 ERA and 25 strikeouts in 19 1/3 innings pitched.

-- In his most recent appearance -- out of the bullpen on Sunday -- the right-hander threw 2/3 innings against the Detroit Tigers while surrendering hits.
+- In his most recent time out -- in relief on Wednesday -- the righty threw 2/3 innings against the Boston Red Sox while surrendering hits.

+- The 23-year-old has amassed an ERA of 5.12, with 11.6 strikeouts per nine innings, in four games this season.
+Opponents have a .273 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.